War of Kings: Plot summary

-Opening Shots
+Main series

 In the aftermath of the Secret Invasion storyline, Black Bolt and the Inhumans return to the Kree for their right to lineage as rulers.
 They come into direct conflict with Emperor Vulcan and his campaign of expansion for the Shi'ar.
-The first issue sets up this conflict and shows an attack at the wedding of Ronan the Accuser and Crystal - a betrothal arranged by the Inhuman king, Black Bolt, to unite the two races, resolve ancient hostilities and for common defense against mutual enemies.
+The first issue sets up this conflict and shows an attack at the wedding of Ronan the Accuser and Crystal - a betrothal arranged by Black Bolt to unite the two races, resolve ancient hostilities, and provide common defense against mutual enemies.
 The Inhumans and Kree reply in kind, attacking the Shi'ar in the following issue.